Correlation Between Power Integrations and QuickLogic

 Pair Corralation between Power Integrations and QuickLogic

-Given the investment horizon of 90 days Power Integrations is expected to generate 3.18 times less return on investment than QuickLogic.
-But when comparing it to its historical volatility, Power Integrations is 1.63 times less risky than QuickLogic.
-It trades about 0.04 of its potential returns per unit of risk.
-QuickLogic is currently generating about 0.08 of returns per unit of risk over similar time horizon.
-If you would invest 557.00 in QuickLogic on April 26, 2025 and sell it today you would earn a total of 87.00 from holding QuickLogic or generate 15.62% return on investment over 90 days.
+Given the investment horizon of 90 days Power Integrations is expected to under-perform the QuickLogic.
+But the stock apears to be less risky and, when comparing its historical volatility, Power Integrations is 1.54 times less risky than QuickLogic.
+The stock trades about -0.03 of its potential returns per unit of risk.
+The QuickLogic is currently generating about 0.04 of returns per unit of risk over similar time horizon.
+If you would invest 532.00 in QuickLogic on May 25, 2025 and sell it today you would earn a total of 33.00 from holding QuickLogic or generate 6.2% return on investment over 90 days.

 Time Period3 Months [change]